 To facilitate student learning, every attempt will be made to make the in class lectures available online for a period of ONE WEEK after each lecture (i.e., when the next lecture begins, the previous lecture will be removed).
-This is intended to enable students to review the lectures a second time or facilitate students who, for exceptional reasons, are unable to attend a given lecture.
+Note that the availability of the videos cannot be guaranteed due to unforeseen circumstances (e.g., technical issues with the recording, weather delays that could prevent the videographer from arriving at the start of class, etc.).
+The recordings of the class are intended to enable students to review the lectures a second time or facilitate students who, for exceptional reasons, are unable to attend a given lecture.
 Note, however, that assignments will be announced in class and the deadline for submission will be relative to their announcement in the actual class.
-Additionally, the mid-term exam will take place in class hours and students are required to complete the exam in that time-slot.
+Additionally, the midterm exam will take place in class hours and students are required to complete the exam in that time-slot.
+Students are strongly encouraged to attend all classes in person and to use the videos as a supplement.